How to integrate Phantombuster MCP with Autogen

 Introduction

 This guide walks you through connecting Phantombuster to AutoGen using the Composio tool router.
-By the end, you'll have a working Phantombuster agent that can download agent usage csv for last month, list all active agents in my account, get the country for this ip address, fetch deleted agents for recent audit through natural language commands.
+By the end, you'll have a working Phantombuster agent that can download agent usage csv for last month, list all active agents in your account, get the country for this ip address through natural language commands.

 This guide will help you understand how to give your AutoGen agent real control over a Phantombuster account through Composio's Phantombuster MCP server.